 As application development hiring grows, so does the need for experienced quality analysts.
 With software developers in high demand, there's a need for QA resources to ensure the quality of the software that's going into production.

-In the United States, the salary midpoint for a quality analyst is $74,250.
+According to the 2019 Robert Half Technology Salary Guide, the salary midpoint for a quality analyst is $74,250.

 You can use our Salary Calculator to find salary details specific to your city.

 While day-to-day tasks of quality analysts vary based on individual business needs, the essential skills and background include:

 - Excellent problem-solving skills and keen attention to detail

 - A bachelor’s degree in computer science or a related discipline, teamed with several years of experience in quality-analysis environment

 - Identify and facilitate issue resolution with functional and technical groups

 Software testing is the technical foundation for a QA, but the position goes beyond hard skills.
 The key non-technical skills for quality analysts that win jobs and demand higher salaries are strong communication skills both inside and outside the organization, collaboration skills to work well in a team environment and strong problem-solving skills.